timecalendar/timecalendar/README.md

 ### Node.js

-TimeCalendar is written in JavaScript and runs with Node.js.
+TimeCalendar is written in TypeScript and runs with Node.js.
 [Install Node.js](https://nodejs.org/en/) on your environment (current version v16).

 Once Node.js is installed, install yarn and npm dependencies: